fanatique/php-fixed-length-file-parser/README.md

 - register a pre flight check to determine whether or not a row has to be parsed
 - register a callback to handle each line
-- register a chopping map which transforms each row into an assiciative array
+- register a chopping map which transforms each row into an associative array

 ## Usage ##